 ALAC’s approach to COVID-19

-Provide legal assistance to citizens, as well as work with other civil society organisations and government to enhance Tunisia’s COVID-19 response.
-This is with a view to improve the country’s social accountability mechanisms.
+The main objective of this project is to provide legal assistance to citizens as well as work with other civil society organisations and the government to enhance Tunisia’s COVID-19 response in order to improve the country’s social accountability mechanisms.

-Tunisia’s Advocacy and Legal Advice Centre (ALAC) is dedicated to provide legal assistance to all citizens, and it works in partnership with Transparency International Chapter in Tunisia, IWatch.
-In 2020, IWatch and the ALAC have cooperated with local government and other civil society organisations to enhance the country’s COVID-19 response.
-Their efforts have been mostly around developing (i) a whistleblowing platform to track legal infractions vis-à-vis the lockdown regulations; (ii) a tracking platform to monitor people with COVID symptoms staying home; and (iii) and a monitoring platform to ensure funds and medical equipment arrive at hospitals.
+Tunisia’s Advocacy and Legal Advice Centre (ALAC) is dedicated to providing legal assistance to all citizens and works in partnership with the Transparency International Chapter in Tunisia, IWatch.
+In 2020, IWatch and the ALAC cooperated with the local government and other civil society organisations in order to enhance the country’s COVID-19 response.
+Their efforts have been mostly centred around developing (i) a whistleblowing platform to track violations of the lockdown regulations; (ii) a tracking platform to monitor people with COVID-19 symptoms quarantining; and (iii) and a monitoring platform to ensure funds and medical equipment are distributed to the hospitals.

-Despite the low rate of infection, the government has taken a proactive approach to tackle COVID-19.
-Since 22nd March, the Tunisian government imposed a curfew and a general lockdown.
-On 8th June, Tunisian President Kais Saied ordered the lifting of a nationwide curfew, after a consistent drop in infections.
+The government has taken a proactive approach towards preventing the spread of COVID-19.
+On 22nd March, the Tunisian government enforced a curfew and a general lockdown despite relatively low infection rates.
+On 8th June, Tunisian President Kais Saied ordered the lifting of the nationwide curfew after a consistent drop in infections.

-The government of Tunisia has also been a recipient of financial aid to enhance its COVID-19 response.
-The World Bank has made available US$35 million to support Tunisia’s Ministry of Health with essential equipment and medical supplies ; the IMF Executive Board approved a US$745 million emergency assistance loan ; the European Union has granted Tunisia EUR 250 million in aid ; and Tunisia has set up a coronavirus solidarity 1818 Fund to fight against Covid-19 (individuals and companies can contribute), which has collected 200 million TND so far.
+The government of Tunisia has also received financial aid to help with its COVID-19 response: The World Bank has made US$35 million available to support Tunisia’s Ministry of Health with essential equipment and medical supplies whilst the IMF Executive Board approved a US$745 million emergency assistance loan and the European Union granted Tunisia EUR 250 million in aid.
+Further, Tunisia set up a coronavirus solidarity 1818 fund where individuals and companies can contribute.
+It has collected 200 million TND so far.

 At the time the outbreak started, Tunisia was facing serious macroeconomic imbalances.
 In addition, Tunisia has limited health infrastructure.
-The country has about 250 intensive care beds for all its inhabitants (11.5 million).
+The country has about 250 intensive care beds for a population of 11.5 million inhabitants.

-- Whistleblowing platform: The ALAC in Tunisia partnered with municipalities to develop a citizen-led whistleblowing platform to keep account of citizens and businesses’ compliance with lockdown regulations Monitoring & evaluation
+- Whistleblowing platform: The ALAC partnered with local municipalities to develop a citizen-led whistleblowing platform to better monitor citizens and businesses’ abuses of lockdown regulations Monitoring & evaluation

-- Tracking platform: IWatch and the ALAC partnered with the Ministry of Health to develop a tracking platform that enables easy identification of COVID-19 cases and monitor the number of people presenting symptoms who are staying at home Monitoring & evaluation
+- Tracking platform: IWatch and the ALAC partnered with the Ministry of Health to develop a tracking platform that enables an easy identification of COVID-19 cases and that keeps track of the number of people with symptoms who are staying at home Monitoring & evaluation

-- Monitoring platform: IWatch and the ALAC also developed a monitor platform to track where donations and medical equipment went.
-This was to ensure transparency in the process and guarantee that hospitals with little equipment received the help they needed promptly.
-The (organisation) ALAC also collaborated with Tunisia’s medical association to get data on hospitals’ needs and donations.
+- Monitoring platform: IWatch and the ALAC also developed a monitoring platform to track where donations and medical equipment go in order to ensure transparency in the process and guarantee that hospitals with little equipment receive the help they need.
+ALAC has also collaborated with Tunisia’s medical association to collect data on hospitals’ needs and donations.
 Monitoring & evaluation

-- The ALAC helped local authorities to track and detect infraction made by citizens.
+- The ALAC helped the local authorities track and detect violations of the lockdown regulations

 - Monitoring and tracking of donations